markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Notice how `justify-content` is set to `center` now?
 It's because we want these two boxes as close to the middle of the screen as possible instead of far apart from one another like in the `header` and `footer`.

-We aren't quite there yet, however, as we now have to deal with the "call to action" we added in Lesson 1 being the full width of the hero flexbox.
+We aren't quite there yet, however, as we now have to deal with the "call to action" we added in Lesson 1 running the full width of the hero flexbox.
 There are a few ways we can go about fixing this issue, one is a more basic application of the `width` property and the other is new flexbox specific property.
-The flexbox specific property provides a lot more control than we actually need in this situation, so we'll go with `width` for now and get into that property later.
+The flexbox specific property provides a lot more control than we actually need in this situation, so we'll go with `width` for now and get into that property later when we need it.

-Let's start by adding some styles to the call-to-action (CTA) we created earlier.
+Let's add some styles to the call-to-action (also called a "CTA") we created earlier:

 - Create a CSS rule for the element with a class of `hero-cta` and make it look like this: